 If done right, vegan milkshakes are just as good as the ones with dairy.
-Dairy-free ice cream has come a long way and it's far from bland—it's totally delicious, and these days there are a myriad of flavors to choose from!
+Dairy-free ice cream has come a long way, and it's far from bland.
+It's totally delicious and, these days, there is a myriad of flavors to choose from!

 Whether you are on a vegan diet, want to lower your fat intake, or simply can't digest dairy products, this recipe will work for you.
 It's so simple to make, and the best part is you only need a few ingredients and a blender.

 - 1/2 cup dairy-free milk, I prefer to use canned coconut milk